Wireless Emergency Alerts: National Weather Service

 The Commercial Mobile Alert System (CMAS), interface to the Wireless Emergency Alerts (WEA) service, went live in April 2012.
 The NWS began delivering its Wireless Emergency Alerts on June 28, 2012.

-Warning types sent via CMAS include tornado, flash flood, dust storm, hurricane, typhoon, extreme wind, tsunami warnings, and sometimes severe thunderstorm warnings.
+Warning types sent via CMAS include tornado, flash flood, dust storm, hurricane, typhoon, extreme wind, tsunami warnings, "destructive" severe thunderstorm warnings, and sometimes snow squall warnings.
 Also, until November 2013, blizzard and ice storm warnings were also included in CMAS; they were discontinued based on customer feedback due to such warnings typically issued well in advance of approaching winter storms, thus not representing an immediate hazard.
 While blizzard and ice storm warnings are no longer sent to phones by the National Weather Service, some local authorities continue to send winter weather related alerts at their discretion; for example in New York City during the January 2015 North American blizzard, alerts were sent to people's cell phones to warn users of a travel ban on New York City streets.

 Beginning Fall 2019, NWS significantly reduced the amount of Flash Flood Warnings that are issued over WEA to only those with a considerable or catastrophic damage threat.
 It was noted that the NWS over-alerts FFWs over WEA, and the Federal Emergency Management Agency (FEMA) has noted a large number of public complaints about overnight WEAs for FFWs with perceived little impact.

 As of August 2, 2021, NWS has added Severe Thunderstorm Warnings labeled with a “destructive” damage threat, for wind gusts over 80 mph and hail over baseball (2.75") size.

-The Snow Squall Warning is a warning that began operation out of 7 NWS offices beginning Mid-January 2018.
+The Snow Squall Warning is a warning that began operation out of seven NWS offices beginning mid-January 2018.
 Unlike Blizzard and Ice Storm Warnings which are issued well in advance, Snow Squall Warnings are issued when life-threatening snow squalls that will produce strong winds and poor visibilities are occurring.
 These are issued as Storm-Based Warning Polygons, like Severe Thunderstorm and Tornado Warnings.
 This is in effect for the nationwide WEA Program as this event requires immediate action unlike Blizzard or Ice Storm Warnings.
 In addition to the change, the Dust Storm Warning is now polygon based, and will activate WEA.
 The zone-based Dust Storm Warning issued in advance was replaced by the new Blowing Dust Warning, which does not activate WEA.
 Nationwide Implementation of these new events occurred in late 2018.